sstelfox/stelfox.net/content/blog/2017-10-16-vulnerable-smartcards.md

 the library.
 The performance increase makes the private key vulnerable to factorization attacks using an extension to [Coppersmith's attack][4].

-It has been [confirmed that Yubikey 4s][10] are effected as are many nations national ID cards.
-Earlier versions of Yubikey were not affected (including my preference the Neo).
+It has been [confirmed that YubiKey 4s][10] are effected as are many nations national ID cards.
+Earlier versions of YubiKey were not affected (including my preference the Neo).
 This brings up a controversial decision [made by Yubico][5] a little over a year ago to switch from tested open source and widely inspected libraries, to closed source versions.